bionode/bionode/README.md

 In-browser, `bionode` is available as a global variable.

-Please check the [documentation](https://rawgithub.com/bionode/bionode/master/docs/bionode.html) for the methods exposed by bionode.
+Please read the [documentation](https://rawgithub.com/bionode/bionode/master/docs/bionode.html) for the methods exposed by bionode.

 Contributing